MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 1. Create a monitoring definition in a YAML file that's similar to the following one.
 Before you use this definition, adjust the following settings and any others to meet the needs of your environment:

     - For `component_id`, use a value in the format `azureml:<custom-signal-name>:1.0.0`.
-    - For `path` in the input data section, use a value in the format `azureml:<production-data-asset-name>::<version>`.
+    - For `path` in the input data section, use a value in the format `azureml:<production-data-asset-name>:<version>`.
+    - For `pre_processing_component`:
-    - For `pre_processing_component`, use a value in the format `azureml:<custom-preprocessor-name>:<custom-preprocessor-version>` if you want to use a preprocessing component to preprocess production data that's not collected by the data collector.
-But if you use the [data collector](how-to-collect-production-data.md) to collect your data, you can omit the `pre_processing_component` property.
+      - If you use the [data collector](how-to-collect-production-data.md) to collect your data, you can omit the `pre_processing_component` property.
+      - If you don't use the data collector and want to use a preprocessing component to preprocess production data, use a value in the format `azureml:<custom-preprocessor-name>:<custom-preprocessor-version>`.
     - Under `emails`, list the email addresses that you want to use for notifications.

     ```yml